 The Woodridge Park District is an economic engine in Woodridge.
 Park improvements, employment, grants, and visitor spending in Woodridge all contribute positively to the local economy.
 In addition, residents benefit from gathering places for friends and family, beautiful open spaces for exercising, reconnecting with nature, recreation, and play.
-Parks add value and benefit their community through conservation and stewardship, health and wellness, and social equity creating a healthier and happier community.
-Combining these benefits with the "powerful impact parks and recreation have on economic activity highlights the fact that park and recreation agency offerings are not merely a "nice-to-have," luxury government service.
-Instead, parks and recreation transform our cities, towns, and counties into vibrant and prosperous communities for all," states the NRPA 2020 Economic Impact Study.
+Parks add value and benefit to their community through conservation and stewardship, health and wellness, and social equity creating a healthier and happier community.
+According to the NRPA 2020 Economic Impact Study, combining these benefits with the "powerful impact parks and recreation have on economic activity highlights the fact that park and recreation agency offerings are not merely a 'nice-to-have,' luxury government service.
+Instead, parks and recreation transform our cities, towns, and counties into vibrant and prosperous communities for all."

-Statewide, the Illinois Association of Park Districts found Illinoisans believed park districts are good stewards of their tax dollars, further 9 out of 10 believed that park districts and open spaces helped boost local property values in their communities.
+Statewide, the Illinois Association of Park Districts (IAPD) found that Illinoisans believed park districts are good stewards of their tax dollars, further 9 out of 10 believed that park districts and open spaces helped boost local property values in their communities.
 The economic impact of Park Districts, Forest Preserves, Conservation, and Recreation Agencies in Illinois was studied by IAPD and Economic Research Associates (ERA) of Chicago to measure the impact generated by these community agencies.

-Woodridge Park District mirrored State of Illinois and national trends with the COVID-19 Pandemic experience.
+Woodridge Park District mirrored State of Illinois and national trends during the COVID-19 Pandemic experience.
 Mandates and closures reduced the typical economic impact and spending associated with Woodridge Park District activities during 2020 and 2021.
-Conversely, the use of parks by families increased as people went outdoors to recreate, experience nature, and exercise safely.
+Conversely, the use of parks by families increased as people took to the outdoors to recreate, experience nature, and exercise safely.

-A BREAKDOWN OF OUR REVENUE PRODUCING
+A BREAKDOWN OF REVENUE PRODUCING